bojinyao/exam-generation/README.md

 ## Project Structure

 Since this project is written by students, we need to anticipate real events such as graduation, that would result in the loss of the code creator.
-As such, we're choosing possibly the easiest way to keep everyone's code relevant, with nearly zero maintenance, that will ensure the survival of each individual's work in case of any unexpected leave.
+As such, we're choosing hopefully the easiest way to keep everyone's code relevant, with nearly zero maintenance, that will ensure the survival of each individual's work in case of any unexpected leave.
 Consequently, this will hopefully ensure the longevity of the overall endeavor.
 We're going to organize everyone's project through python modules ([below](#python-modules))

 ### Python Modules

 If you haven't heard of python modules please check it out real quick (<https://docs.python.org/3/tutorial/modules.html>).

 In summary, python modules is the go-to for building large python projects.
 As the name implies, we can modularize each individual's project and easily integrate everyone's code together when we need to.
-There are also some added benefits of flexibility, and general compatibility which might come in handy down the road.
+There are also some added benefits of flexibility, and general compatibility which might come in handy far down the road.

 #### Python Modules Quick Tutorial